Working on the vineyard while respecting nature

 In spring, blending can start.
 We taste each wine, carry out various blend trials, and compare them.
 The objective of this major step is to find out the blend offering the most beautiful harmony.

-Françoise Ligou brings her expertise and experience all year long.
-She advises us, accompanies our projects and the evolution of our practices with this shared will to always do better.
+Olivier Gigaud brings his expertise and experience all year long.
+He advises us, accompanies our projects and the evolution of our practices with this shared will to always do better.